WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

 library function execution.
 The value in the tensor is a real number between 0.0 and 1.0 which indicates current progress of the function.
 It can be increased/decreased by a given step (using convenient increment/decrement operators) or set to arbitrary value.
 (Yes, decreasing progress may be useful sometimes too.)
 Progress value can be read in the Kernel and displayed in the Front End for example as a progress bar.
-See example below for more details.
+See the example below for more details.

-As with almost every LLU feature, ``ProgressMonitor`` implementation consists of two parts: one in the library and one in top-level.
+As with almost every LLU feature, the ``ProgressMonitor`` implementation consists of two parts: one in the library and one in Wolfram Language code.
 The goal is to have decent functionality with minimal effort on the programmers side.

 In C++ code the only thing you have to do is to get an instance of ProgressMonitor from MArgumentManager.